What are healthy carbohydrates for people with type 2 diabetes and prediabetes?

 Simple and Complex Carbs

-Simple sugars/carbs – refined white sugars, white flours, white breads, white pastas – these uptake into the bloodstream without the need for digestive processing and spike blood sugar faster and higher.
+Simple sugars/carbs – refined white sugars, white flours, white breads, white pastas – these uptake into the bloodstream with little digestive processing needed, and therefore, they tend to spike blood sugar faster and higher.

 Complex sugars/carbs – have to get processed and converted to glucose and take longer to enter the bloodstream.
-Complex carbohydrates are often loaded in fiber filled foods and the fiber is there to slow digestion and absorption of glucose so that blood sugar raises slower and hormone levels stay more stable.
+Complex carbohydrates are often higher in dietary fiber, and the fiber is there to slow digestion and absorption of glucose so that blood sugar raises slower and hormone levels stay more stable.

 Here’s a list of some of simple and complex carbs so you can see the difference between them: